Richmond Park: The Hearsum Collection

 The Hearsum Collection is a registered charity that collects and preserves the heritage of Richmond Park.
-It has a collection, which was started by the late Daniel Hearsum in 1997, of heritage material covering the last four centuries, with over 5000 items including antique prints, paintings, maps, postcards, photographs, documents, books and press cuttings.
+It has a collection, which was started by Daniel Hearsum (1958–2021) in 1997, of heritage material covering the last four centuries, with over 5000 items including antique prints, paintings, maps, postcards, photographs, documents, books and press cuttings.
 Volunteers from the Friends of Richmond Park have been cataloguing them.
-The Collection, which as of 2021 continues to be stored in unsatisfactory accommodation in Pembroke Lodge, is overseen by volunteers and part-time staff.
+The Collection, which as of 2025 continues to be stored in unsatisfactory accommodation in Pembroke Lodge, is overseen by volunteers and part-time staff.
 The trustees announced in 2014 plans for a new purpose-built heritage centre to provide full public access to the Collection.